scando1993/thingsboard.github.io/products/thingsboard-pe/index.md

 				<h3 class="content-title">Pay yearly</h3>
 			</div>
 			<div class="content-block pb-0x">
-				<h4>Install ThingsBoard PE on any cloud or on premises and pay one-time license fee per server and optional software updates subscription for subsequent years of usage.
+				<h4>Install Pacificsoft PE on any cloud or on premises and pay one-time license fee per server and optional software updates subscription for subsequent years of usage.
 				Save up to 40% comparing to pay-as-you-go per hour rate on the license fee.</h4>
 			</div>
 			<div style="flex: 1;"></div>